fmrtl73/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/async-dr/_index.md

 * The standby Kubernetes cluster has running controllers, configuration and PVCs that map to a local volumes.
 * Incremental changes in Kubernetes applications and Portworx data are continuously sent to the standby cluster.

-The Asynchronous DR feature supports the following Kubernetes resources:

-* PersistentVolumeClaim
-* PersistentVolume
-* Deployment
-* DeploymentConfig
-* StatefulSet
-* ConfigMap
-* Service
-* Secret
-* DaemonSet
-* ServiceAccount
-* Role
-* RoleBinding
-* ClusterRole
-* ClusterRoleBinding
-* ImageStream
-* Ingress
-* Route
-* Template
-* CronJob
-* ResourceQuota
-* ReplicaSet
-* LimitRange
-* NetworkPolicy
-* PodDisruptionBudget

-Asynchronous DR also supports the following CRDs out-of-the-box:

-* CassandraDatacenter
-* CouchbaseBucket
-* CouchbaseCluster
-* CouchbaseEphemeralBucket
-* CouchbaseMemcachedBucket
-* CouchbaseReplication
-* CouchbaseUser
-* CouchbaseGroup
-* CouchbaseRoleBinding
-* CouchbaseBackup
-* CouchbaseBackupRestore
-* IBPCA
-* IBPConsole
-* IBPOrderer
-* IBPPeer
-* RedisEnterpriseCluster
-* RedisEnterpriseDatabase

-## Add CRDs

-If Portworx doesn't have the CRD you need, you can register a new one.
+The list of supported Kubernetes resources can be found [here](#supported-kubernetes-resources) If a custom CR that you need is not present in this list, you can register a new one.
 Refer to the [Application Registration](/portworx-install-with-kubernetes/storage-operations/stateful-applications/application-registration/) document for instructions on how to do this.

 ## Enable load balancing on cloud clusters